 Step 1: Place your bath mats inside of the washing machine and add some towels that you need to be washed too.

 Step 2: Add your usual laundry detergent.
-If your bath mats have visible mold growth then add a cup of white vinegar along with it, before starting the washing machine on a gentle cycle with warm water.
-The gentle cycle setting is important – especially if your bath mat has a rubber backing because rough cycles can damage the backing.
+If your mats have visible mold growth then add a cup of white vinegar along with it, before starting the washing machine on a gentle cycle with warm water.
+The gentle cycle setting is important – especially if your mat has a rubber backing because rough cycles can damage it.

 How to clean a diatomite bath mat

 Diatomite bath mats are becoming increasingly popular because they are 100% organic, super absorbent, and require far less cleaning than other regular types of bath mats.